 FDIC stands for Federal Deposit Insurance Corporation.
 This corporation is working since 1933 after the Bank of America’s big failure in the 1920s.
 These financial crises left the worst impact on many people.
 So, the government developed advanced strategies to prevent economic collapse.

 The primary way to protect all depositors is if they deposit their funds in insured accounts.
 FDIC provides the facility to ensure depositors, on depositing cash up to $250,000 in their accounts.
 FDIC covers checking and saving accounts.
 Moreover, the money market deposit accounts.
 However, it does not include any mutual funds.
 It also does not include bonds, stock, securities, or certificates.

 The nonprofit Securities Investor Protection Corporation (SIPC) works similar to FDIC.
 However, it works oppositely.
 SIPC insures brokerage firms to protect the depositors.
 SIPC protects from any unauthorized access or theft attack on your account.

 However, SIPC does not cover any investment losses or worthless shares.
 SIPC provides the facility to ensure depositors, on depositing cash up to $500,000 in their accounts.
 It provides coverage of up to $250,000 per customer.

-What accounts are not insured by the FDIC?
+Which accounts are not insured by the FDIC?

-Unfortunately, Robinhood deals with mutual funds so it cannot use the FDIC insurance plan.
+Unfortunately, Robinhood deals with mutual funds, so it cannot use the FDIC insurance plan.
 Keeping the funds secure is essential.
 When the accounts are FDIC insured, depositors do not take any risk while making a significant investment.